algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 ```

 The object `_highlightResult` contains the all the attributes that may be highlighted
-(all the searchable attributes, unless configured otherwise).
+(by default, all the searchable attributes).

 See this part [live in action on JSFiddle](http://jsfiddle.net/gh/gist/jquery/2.2.4/80e20fcda7f3894ade08eb2c3759516b/).